slmjkdbtl/dirty_rust/README.md

 - currently no proper error handling (a lot of internal panics, but with pretty error screen)
 - on Windows, `audio::init()` must be called before `window::init()`, for some reason it crashes if tried to get audio device after SDL initialization
 - planning on adding scripting support

+### faq
+- Why should I just this over ggez or amethyst?
+> You should not.
+This is my personal toolkit, not intented to compete or relate to any other libs.
+- Is it fast?
+> Fast enough, not crazy fast.
+2D sprite batching is done by default, no other notable performance tricks.
+- Pineapple on pizza?
+> Yes.